Vivian Chan

 Dr. Vivian Chan is a British-Australian serial entrepreneur and businesswoman.
 She is the co-founder and former CEO of Sparrow (formerly Sparrho), a London-based startup making science accessible by blending AI and expert human curation to democratise science.
 Currently, she is the founder of Deeptech Insider, a platform providing exclusive insights, strategies, and access in the Deeptech sector (AI, Biotech/Healthtech, Aerospace, etc).
-Dr Chan also sits on the board for Create London, a charity that helps artists connect more closely with communities.
+Dr Chan also sits on the board for a charity that helps artists connect more closely with communities.

 Early life

 Born in Hong Kong, Chan's family moved to Australia at a young age.
 She grew up going back and forth between Hong Kong and Australia, eventually settling in Australia's Gold Coast.
 Her parents worked in education and her grandparents in publishing.

 Education

 Chan attended Trinity Lutheran College and went on to study biotechnology at the University of Queensland (UQ), achieving a BBiotech (First-Class Honours) in Drug Design and Development.
 After spending time at UQ as an Investment Process Manager in life sciences for the venture fund Uniseed, she received a Cambridge Commonwealth scholarship to study for a PhD in protein crystallography at the University of Cambridge.
 Whilst at Cambridge, she was voted into the role of president of the Cambridge University Technology & Enterprise Club (CUTEC) from 2010-2011.
 Chan was still in this role when she was approached by Alice Bentinck and Matthew Clifford of Entrepreneur First, who were seeking to recruit 30 graduates with entrepreneurship ambition.
 Chan had recently completed her PhD and was a member of the EF student advisory board, so decided to apply "at the last minute" and was selected to take part in EF's first cohort in 2012-13.
 She was one of three PhDs in her cohort, one of three females, and the only female PhD.
 Here, she met Nilu Satharasinghe, an experienced startup founder with a background in machine learning and a MSc in computer science from the University of Oxford.